getsentry/devservices/README.md

 # - version: The version of the devservices config file.
 This is used to ensure compatibility between devservices and the config file.
 # - service_name: The name of the service.
 This is used to identify the service in the config file.
 # - dependencies: A list of dependencies for the service.
 Each dependency is a yaml block that holds the dependency configuration.
 There are two types of dependencies:
 #   - local: A dependency that is defined in the config file.
-These dependencies do not have a remote field.
-These dependency definitions are specific to the service and are not defined elsewhere.
+These dependencies do not have a remote field and must correspond to either a service defined in the 'services' section or a program defined in the 'x-programs' section.
 #   - remote: A dependency that is defined in the devservices directory in a remote repository.
 These configs are automatically fetched from the remote repository and installed.
 Any dependency with a remote field will be treated as a remote dependency.
 Example: https://github.com/getsentry/snuba/blob/59a5258ccbb502827ebc1d3b1bf80c607a3301bf/devservices/config.yml#L8
 # - modes: A list of modes for the service.
 Each mode includes a list of dependencies that are used in that mode.
 x-sentry-service-config: